PFTechs/ngAccountAnt/README.md

    ```
 The application will be accessible at `http://localhost:4200`.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 ## License
 This project is licensed under the MIT License.

+## Known Bugs
+1. Bottom Left Corner - Logo and Text Not aligned properly
+2. Collection view offcanvas - Top table's 'Outstanding' column width has to be adjusted as wraps values on lower window sizes